erjank/teaching/novice.md

     bits and pieces of their mental models of other domains which seem superficially similar.
 One sign that someone is a novice is that their questions aren't even wrong.
+    FIXME: provide explanation of what "not even wrong" means or give an example.
+    FIXME: footnote pointing to motivation chapter about how important it is not to shame novices for their lack of understanding.

 *   A *competent practitioner* is someone who has a mental model that's good enough for everyday purposes: they can do normal tasks